-7.1 Upgrading to the Newest Version of Fabric
+8.1 Upgrading to the Newest Version of Fabric

-At a high level, upgrading a Fabric network to v1.3 can be performed by following these steps:
+At a high level, upgrading a Fabric network from v1.3 to v1.4 can be performed by following these steps:

 - Upgrade the binaries for the ordering service, the Fabric CA, and the peers.
-These upgrades may be done in parallel.

-- Upgrade client SDKs.

-- Enable the two v1.3 capabilities.

-- (Optional) Upgrade the Kafka cluster.
+These upgrades may be done in parallel. - Upgrade client SDKs. - If upgrading to v1.4.2, enable the v1.4.2 channel capabilities. - (Optional) Upgrade the Kafka cluster.